ruppinlab/madhitter/README.md

 - `--silent` Silent turns off most of the intermediate output by SCIP.

 We support both SCIP and Gurobi to solve the ILPs.
 By default, SCIP is used.
-To switch to Gurobi, the following flag needs to be specified.
+To switch to Gurobi, the flag `--use_gurobi` needs to be specified as part of the command to run hitting_set.py

---use_gurobi

-as part of the command to run hitting_set.py

 When using Gurobi, it is possible to get multiple (equally good) optimal solutions, while SCIP provides only one optimal solution, breaking ties arbitrarily.
-To get multiple optimal solutions in conjunction with --use_gurobi, if they exist, add the the flag

---num_sol <n>

- where <n> represents an integer upper bound on the number of optimal solutions reported.
-If the number of optimal solutions reported is fewer than n, then one ccan be sure that all optimal solutions have been reported.
+To get multiple optimal solutions in conjunction with --use_gurobi, if they exist, add the the flag `--num_sol <n>` where `<n>` represents an integer upper bound on the number of optimal solutions reported.
+If the number of optimal solutions reported is fewer than n, then one can be sure that all optimal solutions have been reported.

 ## File format